satishkamavaram/a2a-client-server-agent-router/README.md

 - Fetch tickets, map userId → email, create appointments via tools
 - Semantic caching: checks Redis for prior answer to a similar question (embedding/key match) before calling the LLM; on miss it generates a fresh response and stores it.

+### Jira Agent Flow (cache and avoid false positives)
+1. Check cache (RedisVL) for a semantically similar user question.
+2. If no similar question is found in cache: query the agent to produce a fresh answer and store it.
+3. If a similar question is found in cache: validate with the similarity agent to confirm the match.
+  - If it matches: return the cached result (from RedisVL).
+  - If it does not match: query the agent to produce a fresh answer and update the cache.

 **Orchestration Agent**: Smart router that determines which specialist agent to invoke
 - Intelligent query analysis and routing
 - A2A protocol communication between agents